bdsc-tds/xenium_analysis_pipeline/config/README.md

 This section specifies the path, either absolute or relative, to the experiment file.
 If a relative path is provided, it must be relative to the `config.yml` file.
 Please refer to the above section (experiment.yml) for details.

+## Reprocess (key: `reprocess`)

+This section controls the step of reprocessing of each experiment.
+This step is useful when experiments, using default gene panels, were performed at different time points and thus processed by different versions of 10X xeniumranger.
+To eliminate the possible discrepancy due to renamed transcripts, this step reprocess every experiment with a specific version of xeniumranger.
+Whether to reprocess an experiment or not is determined by comparing the versions of 10X xeniumranger.
+The reprocessed results are then used as input to segementation.

+Note that if customised gene panels are used, the results from 10X xeniumranger should be invariant to versions.

+- `level`: The amount of discrepancy allowed between versions of 10X xeniumranger.
+Level 0 requires both versions to share the same major version, and level 1 requires both versions to share the same major and minor versions, and so on.
+Valid values are among [0, 1, 2, 3].

+- `_threads`: The maximum number of threads to use.

+- `_memory`: The maximum amount of memory (in GB) to use.

 ## Segmentation (key: `segmentation`)

 This section specifies with key `methods` a number of methods that could be used for cell segmentation, including `10x`, `baysor`, `proseg`, and `segger`.
 Command line arguments for each of the methods are configured in a separate dictionary with the method name being the key.
 Removing any methods inside `methods` will rule them out from the workflow.